8 Insanely Gorgeous Dragon Neck Tattoo Ideas

 3. Small Dragon Neck Tattoo

-This tattoo is all about clean edges and subtle details.
+This tattoo is all about clean lines and subtle details.
 Instead of heavy scales and a whole body design, the dragon is stripped down to its simplest form.
 Yet, you can feel the fierce essence of the mythical creature.
 It symbolizes resilience and courage, reminding the wearer to be their bravest self every day.
 Every time you look at this tattoo in the mirror, it will remind you to embrace your inner strength to face every challenge that comes your way.

 4. Chinese Dragon Neck Tattoo